kuroji-fusky/pacopanda-drawing-stats/README.md

 Written in TypeScript and Python - it utilizes the ES Module syntax, with some files utilize the `.cjs` file type for Prettier, ESLint configs.

-- `parinton` - Local scraper and parser library for manipulating public drawing data with Python
+- `server` - Server hosted using FastAPI; local scraper and parser library for manipulating public drawing data with Python
-- [`utils`](https://github.com/kuroji-fusky/kuro-utils) - A shared submodule for common utilities
+- `client` - Website written in Next.js and Tailwind CSS

 ## Setup and Installation